Administrative Hearing Process

 - The ALJ has 30 days to respond to exceptions and perhaps change the proposal.

-- The TABC Administrator (or designee) makes a decision and signs the Order timely (but no time limit).
+- The TABC Executive Director (or designee) makes a decision and signs the Order timely (but no time limit).

-- The Administrator makes a decision based only on what is in the record – no live testimony.
+- The Executive Director makes a decision based only on what is in the record – no live testimony.

 - Both parties have 20 days to file a Motion for Rehearing to reconsider the decision.

-- The Administrator has 45 days from notice date of the Order to rule on a Motion for Rehearing or it is overruled by Operation of Law.
+- The Executive Director has 45 days from notice date of the Order to rule on a Motion for Rehearing or it is overruled by Operation of Law.

-- The Administrator may extend the 45 days to up to 90 days if requested and agreed to in writing.
+- The Executive Director may extend the 45 days to up to 90 days if requested and agreed to in writing.

 - If a protestant's motion for rehearing is denied, the decision becomes final.
 The permit/license is granted and the protest case is closed.